xchellx/TXTRFileType/README.md

 ### Environment Variables And Post Build Event
 There is a post build event that copies the plugin's .dll and .deps.json to the plugin directory (as well as creating this directory).

-If this post build event is disabled, then dependencies specified in .deps.json (and for the dependencies of the dependencies of their selves) must be manually copied to the plugin directory.
+The dependencies specified in .deps.json (and for the dependencies of the dependencies of their selves) must always be manually copied to the plugin directory.

+If this post build event is disabled, then plugin DLL and .deps.json file must be manually copied to the plugin directory.

 The project and the post build event depends on some environment variables:

-- Set the environment variable "PDNINSTALLDIR" to the path of your Paint.NET install directory.
+- Set the environment variable `PDNINSTALLDIR` to where you have paint.net installed, whether that be the path to the installed version, portable version, or store version.
+Example: `C:\Program Files\paint.net` (no leading backslash).
 This is required for the PostBuild event and for the paint.net DLL references.
-- Set the environment variable "PDNENABLEPBE" to 'true' to enable post build event and set to 'false' disable it.
+- Set the environment variable `PDNENABLEPBE` to 'true' to enable post build event and set to `"false"` disable it.
+Unless you are debugging, set to `"false"` otherwise keep it `"true"`.
-- Set the environment variable "PDNPLUGINTYPE" to "FileType" or "Effect" according to what type of plugin you are making.
+- Set the environment variable `PDNPLUGINTYPE` to `"FileType"` or `"Effect"` according to what type of plugin you are making.
 This is required to prevent post build event from failing.
+For this plugin, it's a FileType so set to `"FileType"`.

 You can set this variables using either the `SETX` command or `Control Panel -> System -> Advanced System Properties -> Environment Variables`